aljawaid/KanboardSupport/README.md

 Features
 -------------

-- User Configuration table
+- User Configuration
+ - Displays basic settings about the logged in user which may be useful to support professionals
-- Application Configuration table
+- Application Information
-- Database Configuration table
-- Server Configuration table
-- Server Software Configuration table
+ - Displays Kanboard name, version and (if admin user) direct link to GitHub releases for Kanboard

 Screenshots